tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 This is something we won't ever be able to measure, as it depends on how people perceive the overall experience on their device, but it boils down to perceived performance.
 So by all means, optimize your mobile apps and web frontends, test on old devices and slow networks (even if only emulated), and monitor their real-user performance (e.g. through [Web Vitals](https://web.dev/vitals/)).
-As part of performance testing, have a look on electricity use, as it will both be directly associated with emissions to produce that electricity, and be perceptible by the user (battery drain).
+As part of performance testing, have a look at electricity use, as it will both be directly associated with emissions to produce that electricity, and be perceptible by the user (battery drain).
 And don't forget to account for the app downloads as part of the overall perceived performance: light mobile apps that don't need to be updated every other day, frontend JS and CSS that can be cached and won't update several times a day either (defeating the cache).

 <aside role="doc-pullquote">Optimize for the perceived performance and battery life.</aside>